 Difference Between Multithreading and Multitasking

 While multithreading facilitates the concurrent execution of several threads within a single process, multitasking allows the CPU to perform multiple tasks (threads, processes, programmes, and tasks).
+Variety of questions can be seen in the GATE exam as well from these topics.
 Let us now see the subtle difference between multithreading and multitasking.

 A task is divided into multiple threads and then executed completely.